within our lives

 counsel you and watch over you.

-guidance from God will be applied towards all
+guidance from God is applied towards all

 important elements of our lives: spiritual path, family life,

-noticeable than others.
+noticeable.
 Others are more subtle and flexible.

 should really be able to